Radioisotope heater unit: Spacecraft use

 RHU Photo of a disassembled RHU.
 RHUs use Pu-238 to generate about 1 watt of heat each.

 Most lunar and Martian surface probes use RHUs for heat, including many probes that use solar panels rather than RTGs to generate electricity.
 Examples include the seismometer deployed on the Moon by Apollo 11 in 1969, which contained 1.2 ounces (34 grams) of plutonium-238; Mars Pathfinder; and the Mars Exploration Rovers Spirit and Opportunity.
 RHUs are especially useful on the Moon because of its lengthy and cold two-week night.

 Virtually every deep space mission beyond Mars uses both RHUs and RTGs.
 Solar insolation decreases with the square of the distance from the Sun, so additional heat is needed to keep spacecraft components at nominal operating temperature.
 Some of this heat is produced electrically because it is easier to control, but electrical heaters are far less efficient than a RHU because RTGs convert only a few percent of their heat to electricity and reject the rest to space.

 The Cassini–Huygens spacecraft sent to Saturn contained eighty-two of these units (in addition to three main RTGs for power generation).
 The associated Huygens probe contained thirty-five.

+China's Chang'e 3 lander, Yutu rover and Chang'e 4 lander, Yutu-2 both use based RHU.

 ISRO included two radioisotope heater units developed by India's Department of Atomic Energy (DAE) in the propulsion module of Chandrayaan-3 on a trial basis which worked flawlessly.